 How to grow peaches from seed

-Growing your own peach tree from seed is a rewarding experience if you don’t mind waiting a few years for your peach tree to develop fruit.
-Simply eat a peach, keep the pit, and follow these instructions.
+Growing your peach tree from seed is a rewarding experience if you don’t mind waiting a few years for your peach tree to develop fruit.
+Eat a peach, keep the pit, and follow these instructions.

 - Remove the kernel from a peach pit by carefully cracking it open.
 Both a hammer and a nutcracker will suffice for cracking nuts.
 Although you can plant the entire pit without first cracking it open, the seed germinates more quickly when the outer shell is removed.